Open command prompt as an administrator and run the following command.

 Kubernetes is an open source container orchestrator that automates many tasks involved in deploying, managing, and scaling containerized applications.
 If you would like to learn more about Kubernetes, check out the Deploying microservices to Kubernetes guide.

-There are different cloud-based solutions for running your Kubernetes workloads.
+Different cloud-based solutions are available to run your Kubernetes workloads.
 A cloud-based infrastructure enables you to focus on developing your microservices without worrying about low-level infrastructure details for deployment.
 Using a cloud helps you to easily scale and manage your microservices in a high-availability setup.

-IBM Cloud Kubernetes Service (IKS) is part of IBM’s public cloud offerings.
+The IBM Cloud Kubernetes Service is an IBM public cloud offering.
 It provides a hosted Kubernetes cluster where you can deploy your microservices.
-You will use it with IBM Cloud Container Registry, a private registry used to store and distribute your container images.
+In this guide, you will use it with the IBM Cloud Container Registry, which is a private registry that is used to store and distribute your container images.

 The two microservices you will deploy are called system